ysm051222/ysm051222/README.md

 As my understanding of linguistics is still developing, I'm currently exploring a wide range of topics within the field.

-## What does Kwukwuco stand for?

-Since my Korean name is quite complicated, you can call me Kwukwuco [ku.gu.d͡ʒo] or yoo [ju].

-It means phrase structure in Korean ([in Yale romanization](https://en.wikipedia.org/wiki/Yale_romanization)) as used in terms like [Phrase structure rules](https://en.wikipedia.org/wiki/Phrase_structure_rules) or [Head-driven phrase structure grammar](https://en.wikipedia.org/wiki/Head-driven_phrase_structure_grammar).

-it is pronounced [ku.gu.d͡ʒo].
-If you cannot read [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet), you can read it as... *cook-a-jaw*.
-That's quite horrible though.

 ## Language
 Basically, I'm a bye-lingual.